ryanfreckleton/gitlab-ce/doc/user/project/issues/index.md

 For more information, see the [Epics](../../group/epics/index.md) page.

-### Related Issues
+### Related Issues **[STARTER]**

-You can mark two issues as related, so that when viewing either one, the other is always listed in its Related Issues section.
-This can help you and others view important context, such as past work, dependencies, or duplicates.
+You can mark two issues as related, so that when viewing each one, the other is always listed in its Related Issues section.
+This can help display important context, such as past work, dependencies, or duplicates.

 For more information, see [Related Issues](related_issues.md).

-Crosslinking Issues
+### Crosslinking Issues

 When you reference an issue from another issue or merge request by including its URL or ID, the referenced issue displays a message in the Activity stream about the reference, with a link to the other issue or MR.